For schools and youth organizations For families and children For adults and lifelong learners

 Unleash your inner G.I.R.L. and reach for the stars!
 The Dudley Observatory has specifically designed for getting your space science badge!
 Programs are currently available for Daisy, Brownie and Juniors and are offered periodically throughout the year.

 Starlab, a partnership with Capital Region BOCES, is an inflatable portable planetarium that allows students to learn about the night sky in a unique and interactive way.
-Programs available for grades K-12.
+Programs available soon for grades K-12.
 BOCES aid for this program is available through Educational Support Services.